 Ask a toddler to draw “beautiful scene” and think about what elements they might include.
-Hills are usually there - fair enough, a wiggly worm of a line through the middle of the page.
+Hills are usually there, like a wiggly worm drawn through the middle of the page.
 And then the sun is popped into the top corner and trees dotted around, so far so good.
-And then on my guess, out comes the green pencil to scribble the whole land the colour of a football field.
+And then typically, out comes the green pencil to scribble the whole land the colour of a football field.

-Sometimes we need to recalibrate our stereotypes of what beauty can include: Green grass is over-rated!
+Sometimes we need to re-calibrate our stereotypes of what beauty can include: Green grass is over-rated!

 Giclee print on rag paper, 12cm x 12cm